 Triggers the computation of the posterior distribution of IRFs.
 The length of the IRFs are controlled by the irf option.
 Results are stored in oo.PosteriorIRF.dsge (see below for a description of this variable).
+Not compatible with OccBin.

-See relative irf.
+See relative_irf.